marshallward/f90nml/papers/joss/paper.md

 typing rules within namelists, such as the optional use of string delimiters or the multiple representations of logical values, can lead to further ambiguity.
 `f90nml` provides various control flags to manage these cases.
-A truly ambiguous value will typically be intepreted as a literal string, rather than raise an error.
+A truly ambiguous value will typically be interpreted as a literal string, rather than raise an error.

 Another limitation of the namelist format is the use of a arbitrary start index